ton-community/ton-docs/docs/learn/glossary.md

 ### Shard

-**Shard** — a mechanism that helps a blockchain network to scale by breaking into smaller blockchains to relieve network congestion — something which the TON blockchain does.
+**Shard** — a mechanism that helps a blockchain network to scale by breaking into smaller blockchains to relieve network congestion — something which TON Blockchain does.

 ### Smart contract